mbanon/fastspell/README.md

 A few configuration files are provided under the `/config` directory.

-#### tokenizers.yaml

-By default, `MosesTokenizer(lang)` is used.
-When there is no specific rules for `lang`, Moses Tokenizer falls back to  English.
-For some languages, we know that using other language is better (for example, using Spanish for Galician instead of English).
-Tokenizers for these languages can be customized in this file.

 #### similar.yaml

 In this dictionary-like file, similar languages are stored.
 These are the languages that are going to be "double-checked" with Hunspell after being identified with FastText.
 For example, see the line `gl: [es, pt, gl] `.
 This means that, when the targetted language is Galician, and FastText identifies a given sentence as Spanish, Portuguese or Galician, extra checks will be performed with Hunspell to confirm which of the three similar languages is more suitable for the sentence.